 Other tasks include irrigation, setting up temporary fences for stock, animal health, preparing the ground for crops and effluent management.

 The winter is generally the quieter time for most farm types and the focus is normally on protecting the wet fields from stock damage as most animals remain outside during the winter.

 Have no dependants

 Have grown up on or around farms, and/or one year's full-time experience, and/or tertiary qualification in agriculture.

 Have the ability to obtain a working holiday visa.
 Other visa options can be discussed. (additional costs apply)

-- Two nights paid accommodation provided.
+- Two nights of paid accommodation provided.

 - Specialised Farm Orientation course

 - Access to our database of paid jobs and job support for your entire stay.